Skip to content

 Named for Charles Benton, the founder of Benton Institute for Broadband & Society, NDIA created the awards to recognize leadership and dedication in advancing digital equity: from promoting the ideal of accessible and affordable communications technology for all Americans to crafting programs and policies that make it a reality.

 NDIA presents two awards: the Digital Equity Champion Award recognizes an outstanding individual who has made a difference in the field of digital equity, while the Digital Equity Emerging Leader Champion Award acknowledges an up-and-coming leader.
-The call for nominations usually opens in late fall (November or early December), and the awards are presented during the annual NDIA Net Inclusion conference on February 13-15, 2024 in Philadelphia.
+The awards are presented during the annual NDIA Net Inclusion conference on February 3-5, 2026 in Chicago, Illinois.

 Award Criteria